ledancs/hFigures/README.md

 For a holistic visualization of a complex dataset, the file `complex.html` provides an overview of the library visualization capabilities.

-This library has been submited as a Software article to the BMC Medical Informatics and Decision Making journal.
+The implementation and evaluation of this library has been published as a Software article in the BMC Medical Informatics and Decision Making journal.
+The article is available [online](http://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-016-0275-6).

+Please cite the article if you have used the library on your research work.
+DOI: 10.1186/s12911-016-0275-6

 ### Requirements
 hFigures was built with [d3.js](http://d3js.org/), a copy of the library is included in this repository.
 All rights and license terms apply to the d3.js library accordingly.